Why Do We Celebrate Midsummer?

 Midsummer: Modern celebration

-In modern day Scandinavia people use to eat some fish-based meal (in Sweden), dancing around a pole covered in leafs that they dance around and drink a lot together with friends and family.
-The drinking has been a huge problem since the Middle Ages, actually, the Church tried to ban this but not.
+In modern-day Scandinavia, people used to eat some fish-based meal (in Sweden), dancing around a pole covered in leaves, and drink a lot together with friends and family.
+The drinking has been a huge problem since the Middle Ages; actually, the Church tried to ban it, but not.

-A very funny clip about the Swedish way of celebrating midsummer (made by IKEA) can be viewed on YouTube.
+A very funny clip about the Swedish way of celebrating midsummer (made by IKEA) is available on YouTube.

-In Sweden, the Church failed to make this holiday a feast to commemorate the birth of John the Baptist, in Denmark, Norway, and Finland there was much more success.
+In Sweden, the Church failed to make this holiday a feast commemorating the birth of John the Baptist; in Denmark, Norway, and Finland, there was much greater success.
 The

 midsummer there is known as John the Baptist’s day (Finland) or Saint Hans Day (Norway and Denmark).

-The celebration is also somewhat different since they are using the sauna in Finland while they are burning paper “witches” in Denmark and Norway and singing a special song.
+The celebration is also somewhat different, since they are using the sauna in Finland, burning paper “witches” in Denmark and Norway, and singing a special song.

 Next blogpost